 Name.com is one of the industry standard cheap domain registration service.
 With .com, .net and .org domain registration starting from $10.99/year, they have to offer a great support, cheap registration and their host of experience in this field for registering your domain with them.
 Name.com isn’t the cheapest, but they have flexible pricing plans and personable customer support.
 Name.com also offers “Domain Nabber” services to grab expired domains that may be relevant to you or your business.
 The pricing is high for expired domain names, but you might end up picking one of the best name for your next online venture.

 Namecheap is another popular choice of website for buying domain name.
 With .com domain names for $10.69/year and .net and .org domains for $11.48/year, they are a decently cheap priced domain registrar.
 The service and support are great and you get a host of features with them.
 The only additional fee that they add to their service is an additional 18¢ for ICANN registration/year.
 Namecheap is famous for their twitter and Facebook contest, where they offer domain names for cheapest price for a particular time.
-Namecheap is also consider as one of the best alternatives to Godaddy domains.
+Namecheap is also considered as one of the best alternatives to GoDaddy service.

 Bonus: Quick tips to choose a good domain registrar